-The CEO, as professional advisor to the board and leader of the institution, alerts the board to topics it should consider and prepares the board agenda items.
+The CEO, as professional advisor to the board and leader of the institution, knows what topics the board should consider and prepares the board agenda items.
 However, the agenda is ultimately the board's agenda, and the chair plays an important role in working with the CEO to plan board meetings and to ensure agenda items address appropriate issues and contain information that will be useful to the board.